105 – Transcripts

 Ontario High Schools

 Certain Ontario high schools allow you to request your official high school transcript electronically (completed courses only).
-The OUAC has partnered with Ontario College Application Service (OCAS) to offer this service to university applicants.
-You can access it from the “Transcript Request” section in the 105 online application.
+The OUAC has partnered with the Ontario College Application Service (OCAS) to offer this service to university applicants.
+You can access it from the 105 application in the “Transcript Request” section under “Find out if you’re eligible”.

 If your high school is not included in this online service, contact the high school to arrange for your official transcript to be sent directly to your university choices.
 Ask the high school to indicate your OUAC Reference Number on your transcript.